Jordan Murray (soccer): Nakhon Ratchasima

 On August 4, 2022, Murray moved to Thailand, signing with Nakhon Ratchasima.

 Chennaiyan FC

 For 2023-24 season, Murray signed for Indian Super League side Chennaiyin FC.

 Jamshedpur return

 For the 2024–25 ISL season, Murray returned to ISL side Jamshedpur FC.
 He scored a last-minute winner on his debut in a 2–1 victory against Goa on 17 September 2024.

 DPMM FC

 On 3 August 2025, DPMM FC announced the signing of Murray for the 2025–26 Malaysia Super League, occupying the club's Asian slot for the league.
 He made his DPMM debut against Kuching City in the Malaysia FA Cup on 16 August where he came on in the second half and scored the winning goal in a 3–2 victory.
 On 30 September against Melaka, he converted a penalty in the first half to bring DPMM their first victory of their league campaign.

+On 3 December 2026, in the 3–1 victory over PDRM, Murray executed a flick volley from just outside the penalty area for the second DPMM goal of the night, reminiscent of Thierry Henry's strike against Manchester United in the year 2000.